 Do You Belong To Any Specific Professional Organization?
 If So, Which?

-I am a sustaining member of the National Organization of Social Security Claimant’s Representatives (NOSSCR) and I am actually [currently] president of the Fifth Circuit Organization of Social Security Claimant’s Representatives (FOSSCR).
-I am also treasurer of the Dallas Association of Social Security Claimant’s Attorneys.
+I am a sustaining member of the National Organization of Social Security Claimant’s Representatives (NOSSCR) and was on the Board of Directors from 2006.until 2012.
+I was Chairman of the Social Security Section of the Houston Bar Association from 2005 until 2006 as well as a past member of the Dallas Association of Social Security Claimants Attorneys.

 How Do You Keep Abreast Of Current And Changing Laws In The Social Security Disability Arena?

 We attend continuing legal education conferences every year.
-As president of FOSSCR, I organized this year’s conference.
 We receive monthly newsletters from our national chapter NOSSCR which also sends us emails to keep us abreast of all the current issues.
-NOSSCR has officers who advocate for the Social Security Disability program.
-In Washington, D.C. every other year and their officers address important policy changes.
+NOSSCR has officers who advocate for the Social Security Disability program in Washington, D.C. every other year and their officers address important policy changes.
 They work with the Social Security Administration itself and the Social Security Subcommittee of the House Ways and Means.
 We also are part of a National List Serve which is a national network of attorneys exchanging ideas, relevant information, and important updates.
 Since we represent Social Security claimants in federal district court, we frequently research current case law in all circuits across the country and the U.S. Supreme Court.

 Does Your Firm Take On Other Types Of Cases Beyond Social Security Disability?
 Why Or Why Not?